anders-bzn/brs-tester/README.md

 ## Setting up the Raspberry Pi

-Download [Rasberry Pi OS 12 Lite](https://downloads.raspberrypi.com/raspios_lite_arm64/images/raspios_lite_arm64-2024-07-04/2024-07-04-raspios-bookworm-arm64-lite.img.xz) (the linked version is what this guide has been written for).
+Download [Raspberry Pi OS 12 Lite](https://downloads.raspberrypi.com/raspios_lite_arm64/images/raspios_lite_arm64-2024-07-04/2024-07-04-raspios-bookworm-arm64-lite.img.xz) (the linked version is what this guide has been written for).

 The software uses an ADC connected to the I2C-1 on Raspberry Pi.
 To enable the ADC support a devicetree overlay needs to be loaded so that the Linux kernel know how it should be probed.
 On Raspberry Pi this is done by adding lines in the /boot/firmware/config.txt file.